Pretty Good Privacy: OpenPGP

 Within PGP Inc., there was still concern surrounding patent issues.
 RSADSI was challenging the continuation of the Viacrypt RSA license to the newly merged firm.
 The company adopted an informal internal standard that they called "Unencumbered PGP" which would "use no algorithm with licensing difficulties".
 Because of PGP encryption's importance worldwide, many wanted to write their own software that would interoperate with PGP 5.
 Zimmermann became convinced that an open standard for PGP encryption was critical for them and for the cryptographic community as a whole.
 In July 1997, PGP Inc. proposed to the IETF that there be a standard called OpenPGP.
 They gave the IETF permission to use the name OpenPGP to describe this new standard as well as any program that supported the standard.
 The IETF accepted the proposal and started the OpenPGP Working Group.

 OpenPGP is on the Internet Standards Track and is under active development.
 Many e-mail clients provide OpenPGP-compliant email security as described in RFC 3156.
-The current specification is RFC 4880 (November 2007), the successor to RFC 2440.
-RFC 4880 specifies a suite of required algorithms consisting of ElGamal encryption, DSA, Triple DES and SHA-1.
-In addition to these algorithms, the standard recommends RSA as described in PKCS #1 v1.5 for encryption and signing, as well as AES-128, CAST-128 and IDEA.
+The current specification is RFC 9580 (July 2024), the successor to RFC 4880.
+RFC 9580 specifies a suite of required algorithms consisting of X25519, Ed25519, SHA2-256 and AES-128.
+In addition to these algorithms, the standard recommends X448, Ed448, SHA2-384, SHA2-512 and AES-256.
 Beyond these, many other algorithms are supported.
-The standard was extended to support Camellia cipher by RFC 5581 in 2009, and signing and key exchange based on Elliptic Curve Cryptography (ECC) (i.e. ECDSA and ECDH) by RFC 6637 in 2012.
-Support for ECC encryption was added by the proposed RFC 4880bis in 2014.